ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 <br />
 YAPC Overview<br />
 https://yapc.readthedocs.io/en/latest/getting_started/Overview.html<br />
 YAPC is a prototype photon classifer for the NASA ICESat-2 ATL03 Global Geolocated Photon product.
-It was developed by Jeff Lee (GSFC) with the goal of supporting and simplifying science applications for the NASA Ice Cloud and land Elevation Satellite-2 (ICESat-2).
+It was developed by Jeff Lee (GSFC) with the goal of supporting and simplifying science applications for the ICESat-2.

 #### What Is SlideRule?<br />https://slideruleearth.io/<br />https://github.com/SlideRuleEarth<br />